 sudo make install

-After you have successfully built and installed NGINX from source, the next step is to manage NGINX as a service using systemd.
-This will allow you to start, stop, and restart NGINX just like any other service on Ubuntu.
+After successfully building and installing NGINX from the source, the next step is to manage NGINX as a service using systemd.
+This will allow you to start, stop, and restart NGINX like any other Ubuntu service.

 Creating a SystemD Service File for NGINX